-a. the industry-identified problem and how this is impacting the competitiveness, productivity and sustainability of Australian industries, including links to Government priorities (10 points).

-- b. how your project will foster high quality research through industry-led and outcome-focused collaborative industry-research partnerships (10 points). - c. the additionality or value add of the proposed project in relation to the existing approach industry has to solving the problem (5 points).
+- a. how your project will address an industry-identified problem, improve the competitiveness, productivity and sustainability of Australian industries; and the extent of alignment with Government priorities (refer to Glossary) (10 points). - b. how your project will foster high quality research through industry-led and outcome-focused collaborative industry-research partnerships (10 points). - c. what additional benefit the project will deliver compared to existing industry and research approaches to solving the problem.
+(5 points).